February 20, 2009

 Buzz flips out, and takes high tea with Mrs Nesbitt.
 Woody can't understand it.

 So where does Toy Story gain it’s appeal?
 Is it the animation?
 The storytelling?
 The characters?
 Honestly, I believe the film uses all it’s various facets to create a magnificent whole: all aspects of the film combine in a perfect symmetry of story that would, if you removed but a single part, collapse into mediocrity.
 Pixar’s attention to their characters is legendary.
 After all, if you don’t have good, solid characters, your film will simply fail.
-People need characters they can empathise with, identify with, to enjoy a film with.
+People need characters they can empathize with, identify with, to enjoy a film with.
 There’s no point in having characters who behave out-of-character for the sake of a story direction.
-Woody, Buzz, Hamm, Potato Head, even Sid, all behave in such a believable way, and true to their motivating characterisations, that they seem all the more real than had they been merely clichéd, generic versions.
+Woody, Buzz, Hamm, Potato Head, even Sid, all behave in such a believable way, and true to their motivating characterizations, that they seem all the more real than had they been merely clichéd, generic versions.
 They are given personality by the animators, but also by the actors providing the voices.
 Hanks and Allen are superb in their roles as Woody and Buzz respectively.
 John Ratzenberger, perhaps best known as Cliff from the television series Cheers, is a scream as Hamm, and Wallace Shawn (whose distinctive voice landed him various stage and screen parts over the years) is wonderful as the timid toy tyrannosaurus Rex.

 Buzz and Woody team up to save each other.